Feb 27, 2025

 • Does the company have any UK presence that is engaged in or facilitates crypto asset activities?

-*If there is no UK office or other activity in the UK, beyond having a client in the UK, the FCA is likely to consider that the company is not conducting UK business.
+*If there is no UK office or other activity in the UK, beyond having a client in the UK, the FCA is likely to consider the company not to be conducting business in the UK.

 AML requirements